Muszkamus/Excel-VBA-Excel-Macros/ExcelVBAnotes.md

 ## VB Guidelines & Color procedures

-Sub my_Macro() ==== Most used VBA Procedure is thr Sub Procedure.
+Sub my_Macro() ==== Most used vb Procedure is thr Sub Procedure.
 End Sub ==== This consists of a set of commands the code should execute

 Function my_Formula() ==== Function Procedures are commands that create formulas End Function === The return one value or array.

-Application.CutCopyMode = False ==== VBA assigns color to keywords and capitalizes code references
+Application.CutCopyMode = False ==== vb assigns color to keywords and capitalizes code references

 Very useful features >

 - Auto Syntax Check (Checks the syntax errors) in options
-- Require Variable Decleration (It puts Option Explicit, helps with VBA efficiency) more on section 5 in options
+- Require Variable Decleration (It puts Option Explicit, helps with vb efficiency) more on section 5 in options
 - Auto List Members always on (Code Snippets) in options

 - Ctrl + Space (Enables code snippets in specific line)